rancher/docs/content/rancher/v2.x/en/tools/notifiers-and-alerts/_index.md

 {{% accordion id="email" label="Email" %}}
 1. Enter a **Name** for the notifier.
 1. In the **Sender** field, enter an email address available on your mail server that you want to send the notification.
-1. In the **Host** field, enter the IP address or host name for your SMTP server.
+1. In the **Host** field, enter the IP address or hostname for your SMTP server.
 Example: `smtp.email.com`
 1. In the **Port** field, enter the port used for email.
 Typically, TLS uses `587` and SSL uses `465`.
 If you're using TLS, make sure **Use TLS** is selected.
 1. Enter a **Username** and **Password** that authenticate with the SMTP server.
 1. In the **Default Recipient** field, enter the email address that you want to receive the notification.